Congratulations to our new Purdy Memorial Champion Cameron McGowan and other prizewinners

 Recording of Moves: All moves must be recorded on the provided score sheet.

-Tiebreaks: In the event of ties, prize monies will be shared.
-If eligible players are tied, the winner of the John Purdy Memorial Trophy will be determined by applying the following tiebreaks in descending order:
+Major: In the event of ties, prize monies will be shared.
+The John Purdy Memorial Trophy and rank will be determined by applying the following tiebreaks in descending order:

 - Direct encounter